X13-A/SDF-Clouds/Documentation/Creating custom cloudscapes.md

 ![Cloudscape generated with 3D Worley noise](Images/WorleyNoise.png)

->**Note**: Export the generated noise as a .qb file, convert it to .vox format, then import into MagicaVoxel for manual refinement.
+>**Note**: You can export the generated noise as a .qb file, convert it to .vox format, then import into MagicaVoxel for manual refinement.

 >This tool converts .qb files to .vox: https://drububu.com/miscellaneous/voxelizer/?out=vox
 ### MagicaVoxel Import